softerfish/seekandwatch/README.md

 v1.3.0
 - finished one click updates for non-unraid app installs. unraid users will have to use appstore updates when the app is approved
 - users can import backup files now
 - many small Smart Discovery improvements not limited to, but including: parallelize TMDB recommendation fetches, cache plex history for 1 hour, and instead of pure shuffle for review, we now score items by vote average × vote count and keep shuffle as a tie‑breaker
+- fixed checkmark that will remove titles from influence recommendations

 <details>
   <summary><b>Past Changelog</b></summary>